thabbott/PRACTES_HPC/README.md

 ### Parallel performance

 How should we expect parallelization to impact the performance of the shallow water model?
-If we define the speedup (*s*) introduced by parallelization as the ratio of the computation time with one processor and the computation time with *N* processors, and we assume that
+If we define the speedup (*s*) introduced by parallelization as the ratio of the computation time with *N* processors to the computation time with one processor, and we assume that

 1. the total problem size (model resolution and number of time steps) is the same regardless of the number of processors,
 2. the entire computation can be parallelized,
 3. the computational load can be perfectly balanced across all processors, and
 4. parallelization doesn't introduce any additional overhead,

 then we expect that *s* = *N* (i.e. the program should run twice as fast with 2 processors, 4 times as fast with 4 processors, and so on).
-This level of speedup (*s* = *N*) is called "perfect strong scaling".
+This level of speedup (*s* = *N* with a fixed problem size) is called "perfect strong scaling".

 In reality, however, parallelizing the shallow water model *does* introduce some additional overhead in the form of communication between different processors.
 Updating the model state at a single grid point requires information from neighboring gridpoints, and for grid points on the perimeter of one processor's portion of the model domain, some of this information is held by a different processor.
 Because of this, processors have to periodically stop "useful" computation to send data to and receive data from other processors.
 This communication takes time and slows the overall execution of the program.